TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 APIM owners should schedule regular [Penetration Tests](https://en.wikipedia.org/wiki/Penetration_test) to ensure the security of their published services.
 Tyk, through our Professional Services or Partners, can assist in the process.

-## 8 - Injection

-Injection vulnerabilities can be difficult to deal with since they are implementation specific.
-It is best to validate input at all levels before being passed upstream for possible injection attacks.
-Tyk offers a number of ways in which input can be validated:

-- [JSON Schema validation]({{< ref "advanced-configuration/transform-traffic/validate-json" >}}) to ensure the payload meets the defined schema and rejects payloads that do not.
-- [Body Transformation]({{< ref "transform-traffic/request-body" >}}) allows using [string template](https://pkg.go.dev/text/template) syntax, which is a powerful tool for generating the desired output from the input.
-- [Custom Plugins]({{< ref "plugins" >}}) for more complex cases or logic not satisfied by the first 2.
-Users can write custom plugins in a variety of languages, either directly or through gRPC calls, to perform custom validation.

-## 9 - Asset Management
+## 9 - Improper Inventory Management

-Tyk offers the following features to support asset management:
+Tyk offers the following features to support improper inventory management:

 - [Versioning]({{< ref "getting-started/key-concepts/versioning" >}}) allows newer versions of APIs to coexist with the older versions, facilitating deprecation and sunsetting.
 - [Sunsetting]({{< ref "getting-started/key-concepts/versioning#sunsetting-api-versions" >}}) allows versions to be configured with an Expiry Time, ensuring that a version is sunset.